This guide enables Claude Code to write code for the Mixtrain ML platform, including models, workflows, evaluations, and datasets.

 passSandbox Configuration

-Configure compute resources using the sandbox() function:
+Configure compute resources using the Sandbox class:

-from mixtrain import MixModel, sandbox
+from mixtrain import MixModel, Sandbox

 class GPUModel(MixModel):